minvws/nl-covid19-data-dashboard/docs/choropleth-topojson.md

 ### Generate TopoJson:

+> ⚠️ **ATTENTION**: To make custom changes on the TopoJson using mapshaper, please take a look at [this link](https://handsondataviz.org/mapshaper.html) for tips and tricks.
+> It's possible that the map looks a little streched on MapShaper.
+This is most likely not an issue and it will display correctly once it's integrated in the Dashboard again.

 1. Upload the three different `*_WGS84.geojson` files to: [mapshaper.org](https://mapshaper.org)
 2. Rename the layers by clicking on the name in the dropdown:
    - Change: `gemeente_gegeneraliseerd_2022_WGS84` to `gm_features`
    - Change: `landsdeel_gegeneraliseerd_2022_WGS84` to `nl_features`
    - Change: `veiligheidsregio_gegeneraliseerd_2022_WGS84` to `vr_features`
 3. Export to TopoJSON > `nl-vr-gm-high-detail.topo.json`;

-> Note: It's possible that the map looks a little streched on MapShaper.
-This is most likely not an issue and it will display correctly once it's integrated in the Dashboard again.

-Simplifying:
-(NB: this needs to be separate step; when doing this in the step above the output will not be correct**!!**):

 1. Upload the output `nl-vr-gm-high-detail.topo.json` to a new instance of [mapshaper.org](https://mapshaper.org/)
 2. Do for each layer: